The Pogues: Reunion: 2001–2014

 The band, including MacGowan, re-formed for a Christmas tour in 2001 and performed nine shows in the UK and Ireland in December 2004.
 In 2002 Q magazine named the Pogues one of the "50 Bands To See Before You Die".
 In July 2005, the band – again including MacGowan – played at the annual Guilfest festival in Guildford before flying out to Japan where they played three dates.
 Japan is the last place they all played together before MacGowan was originally sacked in 1991, and they have a strong following there.

-They played a date in Spain in early September.
+The band played a date in Spain in September 2005.
 The reunited Pogues played dates in the UK with support from the Dropkick Murphys in late 2005, and re-released their 1987 Christmas classic "Fairytale of New York" on 19 December, which went straight in at No. 3 in the UK Singles charts on Christmas Day 2005, showing the song's enduring popularity.
 On 22 December 2005 the BBC broadcast a live performance (recorded the previous week) on the Jonathan Ross Christmas show with Katie Melua filling in for the late Kirsty MacColl, the first time the band had played the song live on television.
-The following week they performed live on the popular music show CD:UK.
+The following week they performed live on the music show CD:UK.

-Shane MacGowan wrote a blog for The Guardian in 2006, detailing his thoughts on the current tour.

 The band was awarded the lifetime achievement award at the annual Meteor Ireland Music Awards in February 2006.
 In March 2006, the band played their first US dates with Shane in over 15 years.
 The band played a series of sold-out concerts in Washington, D.C., Atlantic City, Boston, and New York.
-Later they played a series of highly acclaimed and sold-out gigs during mid-October 2006 in San Francisco, Las Vegas, and Los Angeles, and toured Glasgow, Manchester, Birmingham, London, Dublin, and Nottingham in mid-December 2006.
+Later they played a series of sold-out gigs during mid-October 2006 in San Francisco, Las Vegas, and Los Angeles, and toured Glasgow, Manchester, Birmingham, London, Dublin, and Nottingham in mid-December 2006.
 They began a second US tour in March 2007, once again to coincide (and conclude) with a Roseland Ballroom New York City show on Saint Patrick's Day.
-2007 has proved to be the most prolific year of touring since the reunion.
-A tour of the west coast of America and eleven dates in the UK in December complement the headlining festival appearances made in the summer across Europe (Sweden, Belgium and Spain).
-They continue to be in huge demand, often selling out very large venues, despite criticism of selling out, and claims that arenas and festivals do not suit the band's sound.
+2007 proved to be their most prolific year of touring since the reunion with a tour of the west coast of America and eleven dates in the UK in December.
+The band also made festival appearances in the summer across Europe (Sweden, Belgium and Spain).